spotadev/utu-endorse-nextid-old/README.md

 (vii) npm install

-(viii) Now start the app in dev mode:
+(viii) Now start the app in local dev mode:

   Note that App.tsx has the following code in it:

     const environment = process.env.REACT_APP_ENVIRONMENT;
     console.log('environment', environment);

-  Therefore when you run the above "npm run start:env" commands it will print one of the following:
+  When you run the above "npm run start" command it will choose your .env.local file and print:

-    npm run start            => Prints in browser console: environment local npm run start:local      => Prints in browser console: environment local npm run start:staging    => Prints in browser console: environment staging npm run start:production => Prints in browser console: environment production
+    environment local

+  The other environment files are required for when you run the staging or production builds:

+    npm run build:production

 (ix) Open app in web browser:  http://localhost:3000/